Cambridge-Hands-On-Science/Experiments/Experiments/Other/How to Busk.md

 **Recruiting passersby by experiments. ** - Taking experiments out of the venue to convince passersby to turn up.

-Last initially checked on 2021-01-22 by Polly Hooton (prh43@cam.ac.uk) and double-checked on 2021-01-22 by Grace Exley (gae23@cam.ac.uk)
+Last initially checked on 2023-02-17 by Emma Crickmore (elc75@cam.ac.uk) and double-checked on 2021-01-22 by Grace Exley (gae23@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->